ayush4ise/budgeted-attack-defense-game/README.md

 - We implement a utility function class in [`utility_function.py`](utility_function.py) for all functions related to utility functions, including estimation and optimization for both the attacker and defender.

 - The utility funciton class can be used in the iterative algorithm to optimize the utility functions.
 It currently supports **quadratic** utility functions, and can be extended to support other types of utility functions.

+- [`algorithm1.py`](algorithm1.py) is re-written to turn the algorithm into a function `algorithm1`, which utilizes the `UtilityFunction` class and returns the optimal allocations, losses, and gains for the attacker and defender.

 ## Algorithms